-The Health & Safety Officer is responsible for maintaining the first aid boxes.
+The Head of Facilities responsible for maintaining the first aid boxes.
+The school secretary double checks contents.

 In an emergency an ambulance is to be called by School Secretary or senior member of staff.

 If a pupil needs hospital treatment and his parents are unable to take him, he will be taken by a member of staff.